Durgam Cheruvu: Tourism

 In 2001, the tourism department of the local government initiated steps to promote the lake as a tourist destination.
 As a part of this, five boats were to be deployed at the lake.

 In 2002, the lake started to become a destination for people who go for fishing as a pastime.
 Few people from the nearby city of Hyderabad travel to this lake on the weekends to relax and enjoy fishing.
 To capitalise on the visitors, the local agencies expanded their tourism plans by turning the lake into a fishing zone.
 As a part of the various beautification steps, the area surrounding the lake was illuminated, artificial waterfalls, a rock garden and a floating fountain were added.
-In addition to this, proper seating arrangements, a 2 km walkway and restaurants were established.
+In addition to this, proper seating arrangements, a 2 km walking/running track and restaurants were established.
 Adventure activities like rock climbing, trekking, rappelling, an art gallery and a sculptor park for artists were also introduced as attractions.
 An amphitheater, with a capacity to hold 1,500 people at a time, was also added for public access.
 The entire exercise was completed at a cost of ₹20 million.

 In 2018, the lake bund was upgraded with walkways as part of CSR activity by K Raheja group.